xiangming/react-native-demo/README.md

-# README
+# APP

+Built with React Native.

-## 如何运行？
+## Technologies used

+This project was created using the following technologies.

+- react-native (The better one with the react stack)
+- react-native-web (Develop faster on your PC web)
+- typescript (For better develop experience)
+- expo (Quickstart for the demo purposes)

+## How to run ?

+(Contact me if you need to run it on your device, I'll assist you.)

-1. install Expo Go App on your phone(Android or iOS).
+1. install **Expo Go** App on your phone(Android or iOS both should be OK).
-2. Scan the QR code with Expo Go (Android) or the Camera app (iOS)
+2. Scan the QR code with **Expo Go** (Android) or the Camera app (iOS)
-3. The project will run in Expo Go App on your phone.
+3. The project will run in **Expo Go** App on your phone.
-4. Shake your phone to use the reload menu.
+4. Shake your phone to use the reload menu, if you need it.

-## 动画 1：选餐
+## 选餐动画

 Swipe 手势左右切换。